WTYE/terraform-aws-infra-layout/README.md

 # terraform-aws-infra-layout
-This is an generic example terraform layout for building scalable infrastructure in aws cloud.
+This is a generic Terraform layout example for building scalable infrastructure in the AWS cloud in multiple environments.